The Ghost of Christmas Past

 Working through a problem with your kids will reinforce your relationship, give you an enormous sense of achievement, and most importantly give your children an opportunity to learn the language of problem solving.

 My son doesn’t have to grow up to be the next Mark Zuckerberg to benefit from learning that a problem is just a puzzle waiting to be solved.
-Although it would be nice to know I’ve got a comfortable retirement coming my way!
+Although, having said that, it would be nice to know I’ve got a comfortable retirement coming my way!

 Merry Christmas one and all!